kindnesskay/Todo/README.md

 ### Local Storage

-The Todo app utilizes the browser's local storage to store taks data
+The Todo app utilizes the browser's local storage to store task data

 ## Usage